coriocactus/claudia.vim/README.md

 ## Features

 - Direct integration with Anthropic API
+- Supports Claude 3 models
 - Streaming responses
-- Normal mode and Visual mode
+- Normal mode and Visual mode prompting
 - Cancel responses with Escape key
-- Supports Claude 3 models
+- Customizable API configurations (in vimrc and at runtime)
+- Manage context files to prepend to every prompt
+- WIP: Images as context
+- WIP: PDFs as context
 - WIP: Context caching for efficient API usage
+- TBC: Support for other APIs

 ## Usage (with default mappings)

-1. Normal Mode:
+**1. Normal Mode:**
 - Press `<Leader>c` to send everything from the start of the document to the cursor

-2. Visual Mode:
+**2. Visual Mode:**
 - Select text (using v, V, or Ctrl-V)
 - Press `<Leader>c` to send only the selected text

-3. To cancel a response:
+**3. To cancel a response:**
 - Press `Esc` while claudia is responding

 ## Adding Context